A promising immunotherapy drug for mesothelioma is entering the most important phase of the FDA approval process.

 What Is the DREAM3R Clinical Trial?

 The DREAM3R study is the merging of two phase 2 trials: DREAM and PrE0505.
 Both tested adding durvalumab to chemotherapy treatment, creating a chemoimmunotherapy regimen.
-The idea is chemotherapy and immunotherapy perform better together than alone.
+The idea is chemotherapy and immunotherapy for mesothelioma perform better together than alone.

 Both studies had success, proving that durvalumab plus chemotherapy works better than chemotherapy alone: